jump-dev/Gurobi.jl/README.md

 4. Now, you can start using it.

+By default, `build`ing *Gurobi.jl* will fail if the Gurobi library is not found.
+This may not be desirable in certain cases, for example when part of a package's test suite uses Gurobi as an optional test dependency, but Gurobi cannot be installed on a CI server running the test suite.
+To support this use case, the `GUROBI_JL_SKIP_LIB_CHECK` environment variable may be set (to any value) to make *Gurobi.jl* installable (but not usable).

 ## Use Other Packages

 We highly recommend that you use the *Gurobi.jl* package with higher level packages such as [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) or [MathProgBase.jl](https://github.com/JuliaOpt/MathProgBase.jl).

 This can be done using the ``GurobiSolver`` object.
 Here is how to create a *JuMP* model that uses Gurobi as the solver.
 Parameters are passed as keyword arguments:
 ```julia